 BUT these points DO NOT qualify for the Companion Pass.

 So… for anything that’s not dining or travel, you can use the Southwest cards to pay for and earn Companion Pass-qualifying points.

 Read more about how this card fits into a Southwest Companion Pass strategy:

 I appreciate cards that don’t charge foreign transaction fees, because as my family advances in the hobby of collecting miles and points for free travel, we have begun to travel internationally.

 Again, I would not pay for dining or travel expenses with this card internationally, but it could be used for other purchases, such as souvenirs.

-Thanks again for using the TRAVEL CREDIT CARDS links in the main menu above or the Compare Cards link below for your credit card applications and reviews!
+Thanks again for using the links in this post or the CREDIT CARDS links in the main menu above for your credit card applications and reviews!